-California Conservation Corps (CCC) offers young men and women 18 to 25 years old a year of paid service to the State of California.
-During their year of service, corpsmembers work on environmental projects and respond to natural and man-made disasters.
-The CCC offers a wide range of job training from firefighting, flood response, trail building, and culinary, among others.
+California Conservation Corps (CCC) offers young adults (ages 18 to 25) paid work experience and the opportunity to protect and enhance California's natural resources and communities.
+During their year of service, Corpsmembers receive a monthly stipend.
+They work on environmental projects and also respond to state and federal disasters.
+The CCC offers a wide range of job training including firefighting, flood response, trail building, and culinary, among others.